11 Best Business Bank Accounts for LLC in 2025

 Lending

 Axos Bank partners with Centerstone SBA Lending to support businesses with SBA loans.
 They provide a federally backed guarantee and offer flexible terms.
-It also has commercial lines of credit and term loans but these are best for large corporations.
+The bank also offers commercial Lines of Credit and term loans, but these are best for large corporations.

 • Wide range of interest-bearing options